PICS: Performing Identities Across Cultures

 In the past year, the SU campus has been engaging in challenging, complicated conversations on racism, diversity, inclusivity and social justice.
 Global theater and performance have a long history of addressing, questioning, and impacting these same issues (Notre Dame U and Shakespeare Behind Bars projects, Becker et al, Taylor).
 Practice-based research on these topics is already being done by some LLL scholars.
 Recent conversations among SU faculty show growing interest in forging research collaborations to examine the socio-psychological and political potential and impact of bridging the "discord between pragmatics and aesthetics" and framing "the work of art in the world" (Sommer) to improve our campus climate and address national and global challenges.

-Partnering with other campus constituencies and using a Microteatro-type (www.microteatro.es) model of short, impactful live performances, we aim to empower SU students and faculty through creative expression as a way to foster dialogue among and bring together campus members from diverse races, genders, ethnicities, nationalities, religions, sexual preferences and abilities.
-In fall semester, we will call for groups to create and perform original 15-minute plays, using language to dialogue with a challenging critical topic selected by SU's Student Association.
-All centered on that one relevant theme for our campus at that time, 3 plays will be chosen by a panel of students, faculty, and administrators and judged for their original, distinct, and productive approach to the topic and for their impactful and creative performance of it.
-Each play will be directed by a student with theater production training.
-Performances will take place in spring 2020 and 2021 on the Quad on the same day.
-Spectators will travel to each performance as their time allows and can attend one or more shows.
-Campus-wide discussion will follow each performance both orally (ie. 15-minute performance; followed by 10-15-minute discussion; shows start every half hour) and through surveys/analysis of social media conversations on the topic.
-Possible topics: prejudice, stereotypes, race, inclusion, gender, bullying, violence, justice.
+Partnering with other campus constituencies and using a Microteatro-type (www.microteatro.es) model of short, impactful performances (digital this year), we aim to empower SU students and faculty through creative expression as a way to foster dialogue among and bring together campus members from diverse races, genders, ethnicities, nationalities, religions, sexual preferences and abilities.
+In the spring semester, we will call for groups to create and perform original 10-minute performances, using language to dialogue with a challenging critical topic (this year’s being the idea of “Together-Apart”).
+All centered on that one relevant theme, 3 performances will be chosen by a panel of students, faculty, and administrators and judged for their original, distinct, and productive approach to the topic and for their impactful and creative performance of it.
+Each performance will be directed by a student with theater production training.
+Performances will take place virtually in spring 2021 Possible topics: Living through the pandemic, prejudice, stereotypes, race, inclusion, gender, bullying, violence, justice.

 Documented change in campus climate through two years of performance-based campus dialogues on challenging topics; peer-reviewed published article(s) on pilot study outcomes; enhanced student/faculty collaboration around sensitive campus issues.
 We aim to increase the number of SU performances in subsequent years to provide greater diversity of perspectives and richer campus dialogue.
 We also plan to expand internationalization through this research strand's connection with London's "Translation Acts" (Language Acts and Worldmaking) and through the global Microteatro movement.